-Team must consist of (2) two members, at least one Senior.
-One team member must wear a show harness or number clip with the team number exhibited.
+2. Team must consist of (2) two members, at least one Senior.

+3. One team member must wear a show harness or number clip with the team number exhibited.
 The team number will be provided at the time of the contest.

-3. Contestants must provide the animal to fit in the contest.
+4. Contestants must provide the animal to fit in the contest.
 Animal provided must be clean and dry.

-4. Contestants must bring all supplies needed to the contest.
+5. Contestants must bring all supplies needed to the contest.
 (Fitting stand, blowers, clippers, adhesives, etc.)

-- 5. Contestants may not use inappropriate fitting methods such as addition of any hair or hair like substance (including twine) - 6.
-Time limit is 25 minutes. - 7.
-Clippers may be used at the discretion of team members. - 8.
-After fitting time, each goat will be presented to the judge.
-The goat will be held by one of the fitters. - 9.
-Judges can ask questions to team members after time is up and during judging.

-10. Teams will be placed on both fitting techniques during the contest, teamwork, sportsmanship, and results.

-11. Adults and leaders may not help or touch the animal or assist members from the sidelines.
+- 6. Contestants may not use inappropriate fitting methods such as; but not limited to: - a. addition of any hair or hair like substance (including twine) - 7.
+Time limit is 25 minutes. - 8.
+Clippers may be used at the discretion of team members. - 9.
+After fitting time, each calf will be presented to the judge.
+The calf will be held by one of the fitters. - 10.
+Judges have the opportunity to ask questions to team members after time is up and during judging. - 11.
+Teams will be placed on both fitting techniques during the - contest, teamwork, sportsmanship, and final results. - 12.
+Adults and leaders may not help or touch the animal or assist members from the sidelines.